The Role of Initialization in 3D Gaussian Splatting: Preliminaries

-Training optimizes the parameters $\{G_i\}_{i=1}^{N}$ using Stochastic Gradient Descent (SGD) as to minimize a photometric loss between rendered and ground-truth images.
-To bootstrap the optimization, an initial set of Gaussian primitives $\mathcal{G}_\text{init}$ is created from a point cloud provided as input.
-We use $\mathcal{G}_{\text{init}}^{\text{method}}$ to denote the initial set of Gaussians, with the superscript indicating which method was used to obtain it.
-During optimization, new Gaussians are added, and redundant Gaussians are periodically removed, through a process called densification.
-The original 3DGS formulation~\cite{3dgs} uses a heuristic mechanism called Adaptive Density Control (ADC), which is described in more detail below.
+Training optimizes the parameters $\{G_i\}_{i=1}^{N}$ using Stochastic Gradient Descent (SGD), minimizing a photometric loss between rendered and ground-truth (GT) images.
+To bootstrap the optimization, an initial set of Gaussians $\mathcal{G}_\text{init}$ is created from a point cloud provided as input.
+We use $\mathcal{G}_{\text{init}}^{\text{method}}$ to denote the initial set of Gaussians obtained using a given initialization (init) method.
+During optimization, new Gaussians are added, and redundant Gaussians are removed or repurposed through a process called densification.
+The original 3DGS formulation~\cite{3dgs} uses a heuristic mechanism called Adaptive Density Control (ADC), which many follow-up densification works modify or replace~\cite{absgs, 3dgs_mcmc, idhfr}.

-\PAR{Initialization methods.} To obtain the initial set of Gaussians $\mathcal{G}_\text{init}$, 3DGS~\cite{3dgs} and most of its many variants use the sparse point cloud obtained from Structure-from-Motion (SfM).
+To obtain the initial set of Gaussians $\mathcal{G}_\text{init}$, 3DGS~\cite{3dgs} and most follow-up works use the sparse point cloud obtained from Structure-from-Motion (SfM).
 Using this input, the means $\mu_i$ are initialized to point positions, opacities $\alpha_i$ to $0.1$, and the 0-th SH coefficients to the points' colors.
 Covariances $\Sigma_i$ are initialized isotropically using the average distance to the four nearest neighbors of each point, and higher order SH coefficients are initially set to zero.
-While training with random initialization is possible, it results in reduced reconstruction quality, even with advanced densification methods~\cite{3dgs,3dgs_mcmc,rain_gs}.

-In this work, we also utilize the EDGS initialization method proposed by Kotovenko \etal~\cite{edgs}.
-This method creates a point cloud using a dense feature matching network to identify pixel-wise correspondences and their associated confidences across image pairs from several camera clusters.
-Initial Gaussian means $\mu_i$ are then obtained through triangulation.
-To improve initialization accuracy, points are sampled from a probability distribution that combines semantic confidence from the pretrained matching network with probabilities based on reprojection errors.
-The Gaussians' scales are then initialized proportional to the distance to the primary camera w.r.t. which matching inside a cluster was performed.
-SH coefficients up to 3rd order are estimated from the available multi-view color observations.